hagabooga/AvalonBot/README.md

 [The Resistance:
 Avalon](https://boardgamegeek.com/boardgame/128882/resistance-avalon)
 games.
-The base ruleset for both games are supported, as well as the optional "targeting" rule; several home-made roles are also included.
+The base ruleset for both games are supported, as well as the optional "targeting" rule (soon™); several home-made roles are also included (soon™).

 AvalonBot is maintained by [Cameron Hu](https://github.com/hagabooga/) and [Matt Wiens](https://github.com/mwiens91/) and is licensed under the